Rod Taylor

 Rodney Sturt Taylor (11 January 1930 – 7 January 2015) was an Australian actor.
-He appeared in more than 50 feature films, including The Time Machine (1960), The Birds (1963), and Inglourious Basterds (2009), and voiced a lead role in One Hundred and One Dalmatians (1961).
+He appeared in more than 50 feature films, including Young Cassidy (1965), Nobody Runs Forever (1968), The Train Robbers (1973), and A Matter of Wife... and Death (1975).

 Taylor was born in Lidcombe, a suburb of Sydney, to a father who was a steel construction contractor and commercial artist and a mother who was a children's author.
 He began taking art classes in high school, and continued in college.
 He decided to become an actor after seeing Laurence Olivier in an Old Vic touring production of Richard III.

-His first film role was in a re-enactment of Charles Sturt's voyage down the Murrumbidgee and Murray Rivers, playing Sturt's offsider, George Macleay.
+His first film role was in a re-enactment of Charles Sturt's voyage down the Murrumbidgee and Murray rivers, playing Sturt's offsider, George Macleay.
 At the time, he was also appearing in a number of theatre productions for Australia's Mercury Theatre.
 He made his feature film debut in the Australian Lee Robinson film King of the Coral Sea (1954).
-He soon started acting in television films, such as Studio 57 (1954), where he played multiple different characters.
+He soon started acting in television films, portraying several different characters in the 1950s anthology series Studio 57.

 He started to gain popularity after starring in The Time Machine (1960), as H. George Wells.
-He later starred in the Disney film One Hundred and One Dalmatians (1961), as Pongo.
-In one of his most famous roles, he played Mitch Brenner in The Birds, directed by Alfred Hitchcock (1963).
-By the late 1990s, Taylor had moved into semi-retirement.
-His final film role was in Quentin Tarantino's Inglourious Basterds in 2009, portraying a fictionalized version of Winston Churchill in a cameo.
+He later starred in the Disney film One Hundred and One Dalmatians (1961), voicing Pongo.
+In one of his most famous roles, he played Mitch Brenner in The Birds (1963), directed by Alfred Hitchcock.
+By the late 1990s, Taylor had moved into semiretirement.
+His final film role was in Quentin Tarantino's Inglourious Basterds (2009), portraying Winston Churchill in a cameo.

 Early life

 Taylor was born on 11 January 1930 in Lidcombe, a suburb of Sydney, the only child of William Sturt Taylor, a steel construction contractor and commercial artist, and Mona Taylor (née Thompson), a writer of more than a hundred short stories and children's books.
 His middle name comes from his great-great-granduncle, Captain Charles Sturt, a British explorer of the Australian outback in the 19th century.

 Taylor attended Parramatta High School and later studied at the East Sydney Technical and Fine Arts College and took art classes.
 His mother wanted him to be an artist, and pressured him into taking the art classes.
+While at the tech he met young potter David Boyd and with their respective companions began a pottery concern.
 For a time he worked as a commercial artist, but he decided to become an actor after seeing Laurence Olivier in an Old Vic touring production of Richard III.
+He had caught the bug.